zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 If you decide to repeat above experiments in your own organisation, please do share the results.

-#### Reduce handovers
+### Reduce handovers
 Knowledge work organisations are plagued by handovers, refer back figure 7.
 Handovers are normally required for 2 reasons:
 1. People doing the work don't have the skill to perform the whole task so it needs to be handed over to the next specialist
-2. There is separation of duties due to security, hierarchy or political.
+2. There is separation of duties due to security, hierarchy or politics.

 Handovers are very time consuming, however I was not sure if this is actually the case or was it my bias talking.
 So once again I have run a game experiment.
 This time it was a much larger scale experiment, over 70 people participated in about 8 teams.
 Experiment rules were:
 * There will be teams with same amount of people in each team